How to hold a rabbit

 Move slowly and talk quietly around rabbits so as not to startle them.
 They're more likely to be relaxed in a quiet and calm handling environment.

-Picking rabbits up when you're close to ground level is less likely to scare them, and is also more safe, as it helps prevent them from being dropped from a height by accident.
+Picking rabbits up when you're close to ground level is less likely to scare them, and is also safer, as it helps prevent them from being dropped from a height by accident.

 We advise all interactions to take place on ground level when possible.